Battle of Alamance

-The Battle of Alamance, which took place on May 16, 1771, was the final confrontation of the Regulator Movement, a rebellion in colonial North Carolina over various issues with the Colonial Government.
-The Regulators primarily wanted reforms to the currency act and to stop local corruption.
-They would also request other changes, like secret ballot voting, progressive taxation, land reform, and more transparent government.
-Named for nearby Great Alamance Creek, the battle took place in what was then Orange County and has since become Alamance County in the central Piedmont area, about 6 mi south of present-day Burlington, North Carolina.
+The Battle of Alamance took place on May 16, 1771.
+It was the final confrontation of the Regulator Movement in colonial North Carolina.
+The rebellion was instigated because of various issues with the colonial government, and was primarily aimed at needed reforms to the Currency Act.
+Regulator supporters demanded other changes, including an end to the corruption of local politicians, a right to secret ballot voting, land reforms, and transparency in government.
+Named after the nearby Great Alamance Creek, the battle took place in what was then Orange County (and now located in Alamance County) in the Piedmont area, about 6 mi south of present-day Burlington, North Carolina).

-Background
+The government forces effectively crushed the regulator resistance with their better equipped and trained force, though much smaller in number.
+Immediately after the fighting, the government forces captured several of the regulator leaders including Benjamin Merrill and Harmon Cox.
+Regulator leader Herman Husband, as well as others, were not present for the battle itself, but had accompanied the regulators up until the battle took place before withdrawing.
+Several of Tryon's military leaders went on to be high-ranking officers and politicians in North Carolina, including John Ashe, Robert Howe, and Richard Caswell.

+Prelude

 In the spring of 1771, North Carolina Governor William Tryon left New Bern, having mustered 1,000 militia troops and 8 cannons.
-They marched westwards to address a rebellion that had been brewing in the western counties for several years.
+They marched westwards to address an inunsugency that had been brewing in the western counties for several years.
+Herman Husband was the leader of the regulators in Orange County, and his first cousin Harmon Cox was the leader in Randolph County, they led their militia forces in the ensuing riots and battle, save for Herman Husband who was a devout Quaker and detested violence, he led men but left once the battle was sure to happen.
 The colonial government chose to act after a group of Regulators in September 1770 attacked the superior court in Hillsborough, NC.

 They rioted through the town for several days.
 In response in January 1771 the North Carolina assembly passed the Johnston Riot Act, allowing the use of force to disperse assemblies of people.
 As a result of their acts of resistance, such as not paying fees and taxes, and minor violence, the Regulators were declared to be in a state of rebellion and insurrection.

-About 2,000 Regulators had gathered, for an unknown reason along the Sailsburg-Hillsborough road in an area where two hills are with a depression in-between.
-They might have assembled for a meeting as they had done before, or to finally make their stand against Tryon and fight, their true intention are unknown.
+About 2,200 Regulators had gathered, for an unknown reason, along the Sailsburg-Hillsborough road in an area where two hills are with a depression in-between.
+They might have assembled for a meeting as they had done before, or to finally make their stand against Tryon and fight, their true intentions are unknown.
 Funded with £6,000 provided by council member and wealthy merchant Samuel Cornell, Tryon left the county seat of Hillsborough, on May 11 with his militia to confront the Regulators, who had made camp south of Great Alamance Creek in western Orange County.